Gabriel Lundberg: Phoenix Suns (2022)

 On March 12, 2022, the Phoenix Suns signed Lundberg to a two-way contract for the rest of the 2021–22 season.
-He subsequently became the first Danish player in history to sign an NBA contract since Lars Hansen, who did it in 1978.
+He subsequently became the first Danish player in history to sign an NBA contract.
 However, he did not make his NBA debut until April 3 against the Oklahoma City Thunder due to visa issues that stemmed from the 2022 Russian invasion of Ukraine.
 In the final game of the regular season, Lundberg recorded season-highs of 10 points, 5 rebounds, and 5 assists in a loss to the Sacramento Kings.

-Virtus Bologna (2022–present)
+Virtus Bologna (2022–2024)

 On July 21, 2022, Lundberg signed a two-year deal with Virtus Bologna of the Italian Lega Basket Serie A (LBA) and the EuroLeague.
 On 29 September 2022, after having ousted Olimpia Milano in the semifinals, Virtus won its third Supercup, defeating 72–69 Banco di Sardegna Sassari and achieving a back-to-back, following the 2021 trophy.
+However, despite good premises Virtus ended the EuroLeague season at the 14th place, thus it did not qualify for the playoffs.
+Moreover, the team was defeated in the Italian Basketball Cup final by Brescia.
+In June, after having ousted 3–0 both Brindisi and Tortona, Virtus was defeated 4–3 by Olimpia Milan in the national finals, following a series which was widely regarded among the best in the latest years of Italian basketball.

+On 24 September 2023, after having ousted Olimpia Milano in the semifinals, Virtus won its fourth Supercup, and the third in a row, defeating 97–60 Germani Brescia.

+Partizan (2024–2025)

+On June 20, 2024, Lundberg signed a two-year deal with Partizan Mozzart Bet of the Basketball League of Serbia (KLS), ABA League and the EuroLeague.
+During the 2024–25 season, Partizan managed to lift the record eighth ABA League championship, and the Serbian League championship, the first one after 11 seasons.
+On November 8, 2025, Lundberg left the team after not playing at all during the 2025-2026 season.

+Maccabi Tel Aviv (2025-present)

+On November 10, 2025, Lundberg joined Maccabi Tel Aviv B.C. after parting ways with Partizan, but he came in to the season with a minor injury so he was unable to start right away.

 National team

-Lundberg has been a member of the Danish national basketball team.
+Lundberg has been a member of the Denmark men's national basketball team.
 In November 2020, he led the team to two consecutive surprise victories against favorites Lithuania and the Czech Republic in the qualification round to the European championships.
 Lundberg had 28 points in the win against Lithuania which was named arguably the greatest victory in Danish basketball history.
 Against the Czech team, he scored 38 points, knocking down 7-of-9 from three-point range.